 The Lake Washington School District requires that students complete 0.5 credits (one semester) of Health Education.
 There are multiple options to complete the Health graduation requirements while attending ICS.

-- ICS Health Online – Students may take Health through a district online class for a period of their school day during either their Junior or Senior year.
+- ICS Health Online: Students may take Health through a LWSD online class for a period of their school day during either 11th or 12th.
 Those who choose this option will need an available period in their school day for class placement.
 Students take Health for one semester and then can take on a T.A. position (Teacher’s Assistant) for the other semester.
-If interested, students must sign-up in February during registration– Free option
+If interested, students must sign-up in February during registration. – $0

-- WANIC – Students can take the health course at the LW Tech: WANIC Skill Center in Kirkland during the summer.
+- WANIC: Students can take the health course at the LW Tech: WANIC Skill Center in Kirkland during the summer.
 This is an in-class option where students go to class and work with a teacher.
-Sign-ups are usually around March/April – $50 cost
+Sign-ups are usually in April annually. – $50

-- Online Health – Students can take the class through an online program outside of ICS and the district.
+- Online Health (Outside of ICS)*: Students can take the class through an online program outside of ICS and the district.
 This can be a flexible option where students can do it at their own pace and work on it anytime during high school. - $150+ (Online Programs – Red Comet, Keystone School, BYU, etc.)

-**Please see Ms. Cummings if you are considering taking the course online or outside of ICS.
+*Please see Ms. Cummings if you are considering taking the course outside of ICS.

 Students need 1.0 credit of Occupational Education (Occ.
 Ed.) during high school to graduate.
 Quite a few of our courses offer Occ.
 Ed. credit including Film Analysis, AP Computer Science, Criminal Justice, Graphic Production, AP Statistics, Anatomy and Physiology, Forensic Science, etc. Students will need to make sure they take one Occ.
-Ed. elective during their junior or senior year.
+Ed. elective during 10th, 11th, or 12th grade.

 Alternatively, the nearby Kirkland WANIC Skill Center offers summer classes for students and many of them can count towards Occupational Education credits.
 Classes taken through WANIC during the summer will automatically be added to your high school transcript.
 Students can look for sign-up information in March/April at WANIC.org